jeremiah-corrado/fem_2d/README.md

 ```

 ## Mesh Refinement
+A `Mesh` structure keeps track of the geometric layout of the finite elements (designated as `Elem`s in the library), as well as the polynomial expansion orders on each element.
+These can be updated using h- and p-refinements respectively

+### *h*-Refinement:
 ***h*-Refinements** are implemented using the Refinement by Superposition (RBS) method
 > Technical details can be found in this paper: [A Refinement-by-Superposition Approach to FullyAnisotropichp-Refinement for Improved Efficiencyin CEM](https://www.techrxiv.org/articles/preprint/A_Refinement-by-Superposition_Approach_to_Fully_Anisotropic_hp-Refinement_for_Improved_Efficiency_in_CEM/16695163)